Education in Ghana: Equity in access to tertiary education

 With the national rise in enrollment in secondary schools, competition for joining institutions of higher education has also increased.
 In 2001, the University of Ghana admitted 96% of the relevant applications it received, whereas in 2011 the acceptance rate had fallen to 52%.
 This increasing selectivity highlights inequalities in Ghana regarding education, as women and rural Ghanaians are underrepresented within tertiary school students.
 Socioeconomic status is also a factor of exclusion, as studying at the highest level is expensive – public universities are usually tuition-free, but charge for other services including registration, technology access, examinations, use of academic facilities, and medical services.
 These charges can lead to self-censorship behaviors such as some students choosing Teacher Training Colleges (where students can receive stipends) instead of enrolling in universities.

 Policies have been developed to attempt to limit these inequalities.
 Some universities have lowered their minimum entry requirement or created scholarships for students from "less-endowed secondary schools".
 A "Girls Education unit" was created within the Ghana Education Service to reduce gender-based disparities.
 The unit tries to tackle the problem at its source, focusing on basic education to avoid high all-girls school drop-out rates from JHS to SHS.
 Progress has been made; between 1999 and 2005, the proportion of girls in higher education has increased from 25% to 32%.
-However, women are still underrepresented, for numerous reasons, including hostile school environments, priority given to sons in poor families, the perpetuation of gender roles ("a woman belongs in the house"), early arranged marriages, teenage pregnancy, etc.
+Women are still underrepresented, for reasons, including hostile school environments, priority given to sons in poor families, the perpetuation of gender roles ("a woman belongs in the house"), early arranged marriages, teenage pregnancy, etc.

 Ghanaian students of higher education are predominantly male and wealthy:

 HE in Ghana is disproportionately ‘consumed’ by the richest 20% of the population.
 Male students from the highest income quintile (Q5) are more than seven times more likely to enter and successfully complete HE than those from the poorest quintile (Q1).
 The situation is even more precarious for the female category where students come from only the richest 40% of the population.